Toxic waste: Toxic lead waste and disease in three Latin American countries

-In order to further quantify the burden of diseases caused by toxic wastes TSIP, Toxic Sites Identification Program, " identifies active and abandoned hazardous waste sites resulting from both formal and informal industrial activities in LMICs".
+In order to further quantify the burden of diseases caused by toxic wastes TSIP, Toxic Sites Identification Program, "identifies active and abandoned hazardous waste sites resulting from both formal and informal industrial activities in LMICs".
 As an investigation begins a key pollutant is sought out and identified.
-For example, researcher Jack Caravanos in a study on toxic waste sites in Argentina, Mexico and Uruguay, states tha "Heavy metals are the most commonly occurring key pollutant, with ingestion of contaminated soils being the most commonly occurring route of exposure listed in the TSIP database."
+For example, researcher Jack Caravanos in a study on toxic waste sites in Argentina, Mexico and Uruguay, states that, "Heavy metals are the most commonly occurring key pollutant, with ingestion of contaminated soils being the most commonly occurring route of exposure listed in the TSIP database."
 Argentina, Mexico, and Uruguay were chosen since they had more available data after meeting certain criteria.
 As of now, there are five criteria that have to be met in order for a hazardous waste site to be included in the analysis; "a biological or environmental sample had to be present; a population at risk had to be specified; the location of the site was represented by GPS coordinates, and a description of the activities leading to contamination were outlined."
 To measure the amount of lead in the soil a handheld X-ray fluorescence (XRF) spectrometer was used.
 When this method seemed unavailable and an area was suspected of having to lead contamination, the blood of individuals was tested to show the amount the people who were exposed to lead.